DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/controllers.rst

 The EC-CommandStation
 =====================

-The CS is covered in the :doc:`Getting Started <index>` section, and is usually an Arduino microcontroller and a motor driver.
-The CS accepts instructions from a controller and generates packets that are transmitted to your track.
+The Command Station is covered in the :doc:`Getting Started <index>` section, and is usually an Arduino microcontroller and a motor driver.
+The Command Station accepts instructions from a controller and generates packets that are transmitted to your track.

 The Controller
 ================

-Since the CS simply accepts commands to turn into signals for your layout, you need something that sends those commands to run your trains - a controller.
+Since the Command Station simply accepts commands to turn into signals for your layout, you need something that sends those commands to run your trains - a controller.
 It isn't very practical to type something like <t 1 3 75 1> into a serial monitor to tell your train to move each time! 😉  A controller can be a hardware device like a handheld throttle (also called a Cab), an App that runs on your phone, a Web Page, or front-end software like |JMRI| or Rocrail that runs on a computer or Raspberry Pi.

 Connection Types
 =================